Pantoofle/Dense-ExternalMemory/README.md

 Or run `multiple_run.sh` if you want the program to run multiple times

 Edit it to set the number of runs

+All the parameters of the layer and its usage are declared in `main.py`, edit them as you will